abstractfactory/openmetadata/README.md

 Creator of Open Metadata
 ```

-Head over to [/samples](https://github.com/abstractfactory/openmetadata/tree/master/samples) for more examples.
+For more, head over to [/samples](https://github.com/abstractfactory/openmetadata/tree/master/samples)

-Open Metadata is there for you when:

-* Change is common
-* Space is cheap
-* Control outweighs performance

 # Features

+There for you when..

+* ..change is common
+* ..space is cheap
+* ..control outweighs performance

-Open Metadata is in early development (current version `0.3`) but below is what it can do for you today.
+> Open Metadata is in early development (current version `0.3`) but below is what it can do for you today.

 #### Non-destructive